Himachal factory fire: Death toll rises to 5, efforts to control blaze underway | Law-Order

 - India

-The death toll in the fire at a perfume manufacturing unit in the Baddi industrial area of Himachal Pradesh's Solan increased to five as firefighters were working to bring the blaze under control nearly 24 hours after it started, officials said on Saturday.
+The death toll in the fire at a perfume manufacturing unit in the Baddi industrial area of Himachal Pradesh's Solan increased to five as firefighters were working to bring the blaze under control more than 30 hours after it started, officials said on Saturday.

 The massive fire broke out around 2:45 pm on Friday.
 A search is also underway to trace nine persons who are still missing, a senior officer said, adding that 31 people suffered injuries in the fire.

+The deputy chief minister said the death of five persons has been confirmed so far and the search operation would continue till the last person is traced.
+The building structure has become very weak and the effect of toxic gases emitted by chemicals is being felt, he added.

+After an FIR under sections 285 (negligence), 336 (endangering life), 337 (causing hurt and (culpable homicide not amounting to murder) of the IPC was registered, the factory head of N R Aromas company, Chander Shekhar, has been arrested, the police said in a statement issued here.

+Deputy Commissioner of Solan Manmohan Sharma said four bodies were recovered from the site on Saturday.
 A woman referred to the PGIMER Chandigarh was declared brought dead on Friday.
-Thereafter four more bodies were recovered from the site, Deputy Commissioner of Solan Manmohan Sharma said.

 The fire is yet to be brought under control as inflammable substances used for manufacturing perfumes and other cosmetics are catching fire, he said.